google/honggfuzz/docs/FeedbackDrivenFuzzing.md

 ## Branch counting (--linux_perf_branch) ##

-As above, it will try to maximize the number of branches taken by CPU on behalf of the fuzzed process (here: djpeg.static) while performing each fuzzing iteration
+As above, it will try to maximize the number of branches taken by CPU on behalf of the fuzzed process (here: djpeg.static) while performing each fuzzing iteration.
+Intel, AMD and even other CPU architectures are supported for this mode.

 ```
 $ honggfuzz --linux_perf_branch -f IN/ -F 2500 -q -- /usr/bin/xmllint -format ___FILE___